 - 2+ Years and Older:

-- Annual Inspection Required: Starting from the second year and onward, an annual vehicle inspection is required to ensure safety and emissions compliance.
+- Annual Inspection Required: Starting from the second year onward, an annual vehicle inspection is required to ensure safety and emissions compliance.

 Important Fees and Taxes for Registering a Car in Texas